From the Chair

 What is the Game Center MFA?

 The NYU Game Center MFA is a 2-year Master of Fine Arts degree in Game Design.
 Located within NYU’s famous Tisch School of the Arts, we stand shoulder-to-shoulder with other forms of art, media, and culture.
-Our students study the design and development of games in a context of advanced critical literacy, with the goal of becoming game designers and developers, artists and curators, critics and scholars.
+Our students study the design and development of games in a context of advanced critical literacy, becoming game designers and developers, artists and curators, critics and scholars.

 Our curriculum includes classes in the following areas: